-Advantages of RF:
+Advantages of RF Drone Detection:

 Advantages of Radar:

-Our drone detection software will store all flight data and can even store data based on the individual serial number to find repeat offenders.
+That entirely depends on the circumstance.
+Our drone detection software will store all flight data and can retrieve that data based on the individual serial number of the drone to find repeat offenders.

 Jamming and spoofing are two important ways to stop or control drone operations when drones threaten the health and safety of others.
 Both tactics interfere with the signal between the pilot and the drone.
 But each works a bit differently.
 Basically: